TriKro/rsb-content/part1-preface/how-to-use-this-book.md

 When faced with an unknown aspect of your business model, first figure out what you need to learn.
 What’s your learning goal?
 What question are you trying to ask?

 Once you know what you need to learn, consult the index to find a list of research and experimental methods that will help.
-Then read each method, and determine which will work best for your situation and resources.
+Then read each method and determine which will work best for your situation and resources.

 -

 In each method section, you will find the following headers: